status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 > **Note:** 15 - 20 peers and an average sync speed of **0.5 - 1.0** blocks per second is normal on `Pyrmont` with a Pi.
 If you're sync speed is much slower than this, the root of the problem may be your USB3.0 to SSD adapter.
 See [this post](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=245931) for a recommended workaround.

-### 20. End ssh session and logout

-To detach your `screen` session but leave your processes running, press `Ctrl-A` followed by `Ctrl-D`.
-You can now exit your `ssh` session (`Ctrl-C`) and switch off your laptop.

-Verifying your progress is as simple as `ssh`ing back into your Pi and typing `screen -r`.
-This will resume your screen session (and you will be able to see your node's entire output since you logged out).

 ### Professional setup advice

-While `screen` is a nice tool for testing, it's not really a good idea to rely on it for serious use.
-For a more professional setup, we recommend [setting up a systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) with an autorestart on boot (should you experience an unexpected power outage, this will ensure your validator restarts correctly).
+Now that you have Nimbus up and running, we recommend [setting up a systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) with an autorestart on boot (should you experience an unexpected power outage, this will ensure your validator restarts correctly).

+Systemd will also ensure your validator keeps running when you exit your ssh session (`Ctrl-C`) and/or switch off your laptop.

-For the details on how to do this, see [this page](./beacon-node-systemd.md).
+For the details on how to set up a systemd service, see [this page](./beacon-node-systemd.md).